dogweather/forkful/content/en/powershell/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file means making a file for short-term use, often to store data during a session.
-Programmers do this to avoid cluttering the system and to handle data that don’t need to be persistent.

 ## How to:
 To whip up a temporary file in PowerShell, you use `New-TemporaryFile`.
 This cmdlet creates a temporary file in your temp folder.
 Here's the magic spell: